tbssnch/trimet-transit-tracker/README.md

 # Transit Tracker
-### An application designed to show incoming arrivals for TriMet stops.
+### An application designed to show live TriMet Transit positions on a map.
 ### **By Tyler Bussanich**

 ## Description